Hedge funds bet Glencore will raise bid for Xstrata

-The proposed $26 billion merger, welcomed by a hedge fund community starved of the complex, all-share deals they thrive on, has often frustrated funds unwilling to try and outsmart Glencore (GLEN.L) chief executive Glasenberg.
+The proposed $26 billion merger, welcomed by a hedge fund community starved of the complex, all-share deals they thrive on, has often frustrated funds unwilling to try and outsmart Glencore chief exexutive Glasenberg.
 Others have been put off because the cost of hedging out their positions is prohibitively expensive.

 But the surprise move by Qatar Holding has thrown the deal into disarray, leaving everyone guessing about Glencore's next move and handing hedge funds a window of opportunity.